Jump straight to the good stuff:

 Smartling can boster your data driven analytics by accessing niche data to help make informed choices with our Global Ready Network.

-If you’re interested in a cost-effective, cloud-based option that can help you eliminate the need to internationalize code, build site replicas and source global network servers for long-distance content delivery, tweet us @Smartling or just let us know!
+If you’re interested in a cost-effective, cloud-based option that can help you eliminate the need to internationalize code, build site replicas and source global network servers for long-distance content delivery, book a meeting with our team!

 Translation Isn't Blind